Code-Institute-Submissions/paulday966-milestone1/README.md

 I wanted the older generations to have access to a list of coffee shops in different counties in one place so they can browse through them.
 It would be easy for them to see the key information then be able to go to their website for further information.

-And the younger people that have smartphones, they would be able to access the site, see the key information and use Google Maps to guide them to the cafe.
+For the younger people that have smartphones, they would be able to access the site, see the key information and use Google Maps to guide them to the cafe.

 #### Wireframe mockups for the desktop site